What Is Cloud Hosting?

 Restrictions and Limitations

 The most important limitation that you need to keep in mind while using cloud hosting is that the hosting provider can access your stored information at all times.
-In most cases, the hosting provider’s privacy policy will have a clause stating that they may share all of your uploaded data with third parties in order to comply with requests from government and law enforcement bodies.
+In most cases, the hosting provider’s privacy policy will have a clause stating that they may share all of your uploaded data with third parties to comply with requests from government and law enforcement bodies.

 As such, you should not use the cloud to store confidential information or data that you are legally obligated to protect.
 If your website or project does contain confidential information, then you should consider storing this data on a private cloud or a dedicated server instead.